jrjdavidson/linz_S3/README.md

 1. Build the project with cargo build
 2. Run the tool with cargo run -- <bucket> <lat> <lon> <lat1> <lon1>
 3. Follow the prompts to search and process S3 assets

+or just download the binary and run it on your cli.

 ## Notes

 - This project uses the STAC specification for spatial data management.